Five Proven Warm-up Exercises From Haile Gebrselassie (Stretch Like a Pro!)

 If warming up isn’t part of your workout routine, you should get familiar with it before your next race.
 A good warm up routine plays a key role in preparing your body for the upcoming strain of a race.

 Two-time Olympic champion Haile Gebrselassie combines classic warm-up exercises with special running technique drills.
-He showed us a few of them during his visit to the Runtastic Headquarters.
+He showed us a few of them during his visit to the adidas Runtastic Headquarters.
 We’ve selected five exercises for you:

-Two Great Stretches
+Three Great Stretches

 1. Hip Flexor Stretch